waylon531/grantyearbook/README.md

 THIS IS A README
 TODO:
-Make links force download
 Test password verify
+Make it pretty
+Add individual user accounts